 - Out of Muffin Cups?
 No problem.
 Either grease your muffin pan or use squares of parchment paper pressed into the muffin form.

 - Want Cream Cheese Frosting?
 Skip the Crumble topping and frost away!
-Use my cream cheese frosting from these to-die for cinnamon rolls.
-Or try my carrot cake cupcakes with brown sugar cream cheese frosting.
-Sigh!
+Use my easy cream cheese frosting.

 Dairy-Free Pumpkin Muffins

-This is an easy recipe to make into a dairy-free recipe.
 The only ingredient you need to switch is the butter in the crumb topping.
-Just use a dairy-free butter substitute in the crumble, and you are good to go!
+Just use a dairy-free butter substitute in the crumble, and you’re all set!

 High Altitude Pumpkin Streusel Muffins